Social Media Users in India (2026 Data)

 History of Social Media Platforms in India

-As of 2026, India has over 500 million social media users, making up 34.25% of its population.
+There are over 500 million social media users in India as of 2026, making up 34.25% of its population.
 It ranks second globally in social media users, following China, which leads with 1.28 billion users.
 The United States holds third place with 254 million users.

 Country Social Media Users in 2026* Social Media Users in 2029*